Recognition signal

 Example use

-Often used before management reporting, policy discussion, AI-use expansion, or governance roadmap planning.
+Used before management reporting, policy discussion, AI-use expansion, or governance planning.

 Contains